bmj2728/utils/README.md

 - [google/uuid](https://github.com/google/uuid) - A robust UUID implementation for Go.
 - [lorelai](https://github.com/UltiRequiem/lorelai) - A versatile lorem ipsum generator used for creating placeholder text, emails, URLs, and more.
 - [bluemonday](https://github.com/microcosm-cc/bluemonday) - A HTML sanitizer implementation used for the HTML sanitization functions.
-- [go-diacritics](github.com/Regis24GmbH/go-diacritics) - A lightweight function for normalizing diacritics
+- [go-diacritics](github.com/Regis24GmbH/go-diacritics) - A lightweight function for normalizing diacritics.
+- [strcase](https://github.com/iancoleman/strcase) - A comprehensive library for converting strings between different case formats.
+- [camelcase](https://github.com/fatih/camelcase) - A library for splitting camelCase or PascalCase words into components.
+- [go-edlib](https://github.com/hbollon/go-edlib) - A string comparison and edit distance library that provides various algorithms for measuring string similarity.

 ## License